You Can Make a Difference at Your Metroparks!

 Every year thousands of volunteers donate countless hours to the Huron-Clinton Metroparks.
-Become an invaluable member of the team by joining efforts to preserve the parks and enhance the environment for generations to come.
-The Huron-Clinton Metroparks is grateful for your contribution and has many opportunities to match your talents or hobbies with each metropark’s needs.
+Become an invaluable member of the team by joining efforts to preserve the Metroparks and enhance the environment for generations to come.
+The Huron-Clinton Metroparks is grateful for your contribution and has many opportunities to match your talents or hobbies with each Metropark’s needs.

 Natural areas within the Metroparks need your help, too.
 Learn about supporting our native plant populations by removing invasive trees, shrubs, and plants or collecting seeds to be sown at restoration sites within the Metroparks.
-In addition to these activities, occasional special projects may require your assistance, such as planting native vegetation or testing water quality.
+In addition to these activities, occasional special projects may require your assistance, such as planting native vegetation.
 The Metroparks provide all necessary tools and equipment, including water and snacks.
 The gift of your time will be enjoyed by hundreds of thousands of visitors for years to come.

 Why should you help?

-At the Metroparks, about 80 percent of its 25,000 acres are kept natural.
+At the Metroparks, about 80 percent of its 24,000 acres are kept natural.
 In some of these areas invasive plants are taking over native plants.
-Honeysuckle, garlic mustard and autumn-olive are just three culprits invading and destroying natural vegetation.
+Phragmites, garlic mustard and autumn olive are just three culprits invading and destroying natural vegetation.
 At other locations, wildflowers and prairie plants have been identified that could flourish with some help and protection from us.

+Spring is an especially busy time to help.
 Volunteer workdays are held weekdays and weekends, typically for two or three hours.
 Workdays can also be specially scheduled for organizations, businesses and other groups.
-For more information on how to get involved with ecological stewardship activities, including volunteer workdays at the Metroparks, contact the Natural Resources Department

 How Volunteering Benefits You